 - Prescriptions for almost any medical condition

-- Prescribed over-the-counter health care products like allergy medicine, antacid, antibiotics and aspirin
+- Over-the-counter health care products like allergy medicine, antacid, antibiotics and aspirin, without a doctor’s prescription

 - Copays and deductibles